 A CMV accident is an accident that involves a commercial motor vehicle (CMV), such as a bus or semi-truck.
 When a commercial vehicle strikes a passenger vehicle, the occupants of the passenger vehicle may suffer significant injuries.
 This is because many CMVs can be much larger and heavier than smaller cars, trucks, and SUVs driven by individuals.

 This type of accident can be especially dangerous for those in passenger cars.
 Even in relatively low-speed accidents, traumatic injuries are possible.
-This could include serious, permanent injuries such as traumatic brain injuries, spinal cord injuries, broken bones, internal injuries, and more.
+This could include serious, permanent injuries such as traumatic brain injuries, spinal cord injuries, broken bones, and internal injuries.

 Types of Commercial Motor Vehicles